 4. “Space Oddity” By David Bowie

 We can attribute much of the success of David Bowie’s “Space Oddity” to the peak of American excitement over space when he released the song in 1969.
-Not surprisingly, this was just before the 1st Apollo mission.
+Not surprisingly, this was just before the first Apollo mission.

 “Space Oddity” catches the wave of excitement and captures it through lyrics quite well.
 The song features the fictional Major Tom, who is sent to space.
 He relates some of his observations, including how he’s “floating in most peculiar way.”